joaotavora/hello-world-3000/README.md

 # Hello World 3000

-Modern C++ project template forked from [ModernCppStarter][modern-cpp-starter], but without pushing [CPM.cmake][cpm-cmake] so much.
+Modern C++ project template forked from [ModernCppStarter][modern-cpp-starter], but trying to push [CPM.cmake][cpm-cmake] a bit less.

 ## Dual-Use CMakeLists.txt

-`CMakeLists.txt` is crafted to serve both developers and non-developers.
+`CMakeLists.txt` is crafted to different consumers:

-- For non-developer end users who want to try out the library or the program it ensures that they can build and run the project in typical fashion for a *nix project.
-Download the code, `make configure`, `make build`, `make install` (the latter isn't supported yet).
-For
+- End users who want to try out the library or the program.
+They can build and run the project in the classic fashion of `make && make install` (the latter isn't supported yet, tho).

-- For developer end users who want to link against this library by bundling it into their project however they see fit (git submodule, CPM.cmake, package manager), they should in theory only need to call 'add_subdirectory()' and they will have the the Greeter, GreeterExec targets available.
+- This project's devs who want to hack on it.
+Here there are features like sanitizers, unit testing, `ccache`, code coverage dependency management through [CPM.cmake][cpm-cmake].
+For now, I find CPM easier than Conan or vcpkg.
+But I guess in the future I will get rid of it: having the dev team use system-installed dependencies isn't terrible either.
+A good entry point is `make check-debug`.

-- For developers of the library, on the other hand, there are additional features like sanitizers, unit testing, `ccache`, code coverage dependency management through [CPM.cmake][cpm-cmake].
-For now, I find this easier than Conan or vcpkg.
+- The CI, who is a bit like a special project dev.

-The project is set up to encourage Test-Driven Development (TDD) just like [ModernCppStarter][modern-cpp-starter].
+- Other project devs who want "vendor" this library with their project however they see fit (`git submodule`, `FetchContent`, other).
+In theory they need call `add_subdirectory(<this very dir>)` and they will have the Greeter, GreeterExec targets available to link against in their `CMakeLists.txt`.

 ## Project Structure